-Please note that this is a foundation course, and that it does not qualify you to practice on the general public as a medical herbalist.
-For those wishing to take their studies further there is the option of progression to the Clinical Practitioner Training.
+Please note that this is a foundation course, and that it does not qualify you to practice on the public as a medical herbalist who diagnoses and dispenses extemporaneous prescription.

+For those wishing to take their studies further progression onto the Practitioner Training programme is dependent upon successful completion of the Apprenticeship including continuous assessment of capacities and aptitudes.